jtfmumm/dsscratch/README.md

 ## Getting Started

-In order to use Fitzroy to implement distributed algorithms, you will implement a `Module`.
+In order to use dsscratch to implement distributed algorithms, you will implement a `Module`.
 You can look at `Module.scala` for the complete interface (and the `ModuleParent` interface, which is how a `Module` communicates with its encapsulating `Node`). `ModuleTemplate.scala` provides a template and some guidelines for creating a `Module`.
 For a simple example, see
 `SimpleBroadcast.scala`.